-The Wisconsin Disability Vote Coalition encourages voters to vote absentee November 3 because of concerns about Covid-19.
+The Wisconsin Disability Vote Coalition encourages voters to vote absentee for 2021 elections because of concerns about Covid-19.
 Some voters with disabilities prefer also voting absentee because of difficulty getting transportation to the polls, accessibility concerns, or other reasons.